 The common law is thus partially autonomous from society and from the political sphere.
-It employs what Sir Edward Coke - a famous judge of the seventeenth century - called artificial reason - "a technically trained sense of legal right".
-It has its own vocabulary, concepts and reasoning processes, as recognised by legal cadres as a form of objective legal knowledge.
-These simplify social problems and disputes and make them resolvable without recourse to force or pressure.
+It employs what Sir Edward Coke - a famous judge of the seventeenth century - called artificial reason.
+This can be regarded as what has been described as "a technically trained sense of legal right".
+It has its own vocabulary, concepts and reasoning processes, as recognised by legal cadres as a